 When Is Coughing Serious Enough to See Your Vet?

 You might be wondering if your dog’s cough or gagging is serious enough to justify a visit to your veterinarian.
 It can be hard to know as an owner when a cough is serious enough to warrant veterinary attention.

 A dog may occasionally cough to clear their throat or if something irritates them.
 That’s usually not a cause for concern.
 However veterinary attention is likely required if a cough:

 - becomes more frequent or severe

-Additionally, a cough is always serious if it comes with breathing difficulties, if your dog is showing other signs of illness, or if they are coughing up large amounts of phlegm or blood.
+Additionally, a cough is always serious if it comes with breathing difficulties, if your dog is generally unwell in themselves or if they are coughing up large amounts of phlegm or blood.

-As a general rule, it may be ok to just monitor your dog’s cough at home, if your dog is still:
+As a general rule, it may be ok to just monitor your dog’s cough at home, f your dog is still:

 - bright in themselves and

 - eating and drinking as normal